 We are a grassroots organization of sexual assault victims, survivors and allies dedicated to helping those in our committees who have also been affected by sexual violence by offering unique opportunities for empowerment, and involving the entire community in the effort to end sexual violence.

-Our mission is to support, empower and advocate for survivors of sexual assault, gender based violence and discrimination through the creation of safe spaces for survivors to share their story in creative ways, to provide survivors, allies and advocates the skills required to organize and advocate for themselves and others, and to dismantle stereotypes and erode the systemic causes of sexual violence through awareness, education and the legislative process.
+Our mission is to support and advocate for survivors of sexual assault, gender based violence and discrimination through the creation of safe spaces for survivors to share their story in creative ways, and to provide survivors, allies and advocates the skills required to organize and advocate for themselves and others, and educate our communities about sexual and gender based violence and the impact it has on the community.

 As employees, directors and executive committee members of Silent No Longer Tennessee, we have chosen to accept the responsibility of earning the trust of sexual assault victims and survivors, the citizens of Tennessee, partnering organizations, our funders and our supporters.
 In order to honor the trust that has been placed in us, we must remember our obligation to respect all members of the communities we serve, ensure we conduct ourselves with honor and integrity, take full responsibility for our actions and accept any consequences associated with those actions.

 As professionals and representatives of Silent No Longer, we are obligated to act in a manner which contributes to the ethical success of the organization.
 As advocates for Silent No Longer and sexual assault victims and survivors, we are equally obligated to engage in activities that enhance the value and credibility of ourselves and our mission.

 - Acting honestly, truthfully and with integrity in all our transactions and dealings

 - Appropriately handling actual or apparent conflicts of interest in our relationships